-The waste treatment and waste-to-energy business facilities are characterised by a high level of technical complexity, requiring them to be managed by qualified resources and organisational structures with a significant level of know how.
-These plants and the related activities are benchmarked on specific waste characteristics and the potential discrepancy between the said materials and the specifications can lead to definite operational problems, to the point of comprising the operating continuity of the plants and constituting relapse risks of a legal nature.
+The waste treatment and waste-to-energy facilities are characterised by a high level of technical complexity, requiring them to be managed by qualified resources and organisational structures with a significant level of know how.
+The waste treatment plants and the related activities are benchmarked on specific waste characteristics.
 For this reason special procedures have been put in place for the inspection and control of incoming materials via spot checks and analytical sampling pursuant to current legislation.

 Risks associated with potential danger to workers’ health and safety could expose the group to significant costs for the reimbursement of damages, as well as detriment to the group’s reputation vis-à-vis public opinion and investors.

-For further information on all the risks and uncertainties to which the companies in the Acea Group are exposed, please read our 2019 Consolidated Financial Statement.
+For further information on all the risks and uncertainties to which the Acea Group companies are exposed, please read our 2022 Consolidated Financial Statement.

 For further information on our central monitoring stations for particular risk categories, please read our 2022 Report on corporate governance and ownership structures.